unik-name/help-unikname/docs/get-unikname/creating-unikname-organization.md

 ### Checking the creation of the @unikname in the Explorer

-With the transaction id given into your command prompt, you can check the @unikname creation through [the explorer](https://explorer.uns.network/).
+With the transaction id given into your command prompt, you can check the @unikname creation through [the UNS Network explorer](https://explorer.uns.network/).
 Look for the @unikname by its unikId in the search bar on the top.

 You can also directly go to `https://explorer.uns.network/${unikid}` in your browser.
 For example, [https://explorer.uns.network/uniks/ccabe13311350a306d510c3484889a151eda9a1b61b5fe4d346fd3b1eeb42c25](https://explorer.uns.network/uniks/ccabe13311350a306d510c3484889a151eda9a1b61b5fe4d346fd3b1eeb42c25) for the @unikname `SpaceElephant`.